OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 Returns a Promise that resolves to an array of a single Ethereum address string.
 If the user denies the request, the Promise will reject with a `4001` error.

-The request causes a MetaMask popup to appear.
+The request causes a OneKey popup to appear.
 You should only request the user's accounts in response to user action, such as a button click.
 You should always disable the button that caused the request to be dispatched, while the request is still pending.